The Honor Code

 2. No punitive action may be taken by a faculty member or University official with respect to an alleged violation of the Honor Code unless fair process is followed.
 In a particular case, a faculty member of University official may make a confidential recommendation to the Honor Board as to what he/she considers an appropriate penalty to be levied by the board, but primary responsibility for implementation of the Honor Code resides with the Honor Board.

 3. Cases arising when the Honor Board cannot convene may be held in abeyance until such time as the board reconvenes, or may be adjudicated by an interim administrative judicial board.
-Such an interim administrative board shall be comprised of the vice president for student affairs, the dean of academic advancement and at least one student member of the Honor Board.
+Such an interim administrative board shall be comprised of the the dean for academic advancement and another designated representative, as well as at least one student member of the Honor Board.
 The Honor Board member(s) of the interim administrative board may participate in hearings via speakerphone or other similar technology.
-The vice president for student affairs will consult with a designated representative from the Honor Board in order to determine the manner in which cases should be resolved when the board cannot convene.
+The dean for academic advancement will consult with a designated representative from the Honor Board in order to determine the manner in which cases should be resolved when the board cannot convene.

-4. The Honor Board shall receive evidence, hear witnesses, determine if the reported student(s) is responsible for violation(s) of the Honor Code, and shall recommend sanctions to the vice president for student affairs.
+4. The Honor Board shall receive evidence, hear witnesses, determine if the reported student(s) is responsible for violation(s) of the Honor Code, and shall recommend sanctions to the dean for academic advancement.
 In a formal sense, the authority to impose sanctions in the name of the University must be vested in an officer of the University.

 5. The role of the faculty and administrative advisor(s) is to brief the board before each hearing to ensure a clear understanding of the regulation(s) in question and of the hearing procedures.
 The advisor(s) shall advise the chair during hearings to see that the Board follows procedures correctly.
 The advisors may offer information and assist the chair in facilitation.
 They may also offer advice or clarification regarding appropriate sanctions or questions regarding policies and procedures during deliberations in closed session.